 Q: Can an attic be considered a bedroom?

 A: An attic can be considered a bedroom once it has a solid floor put down and meets the requirements of space.
-To be considered a bedroom, the attic must have at least 70 by 70 feet of space.
+To be considered a bedroom, the attic must have at least 70 square feet of space.
 This is generally enough space to fit a single bed and a bedside table.
 If you are turning an attic into a bedroom, make sure it has enough ventilation and light.
 Skylights are a great addition that adds character to the room and ceiling fans should only be used if the ceiling is high enough.

 The Old House Journal Review Team’s product reviews and in-depth guides are here to help you restore, repair, update, and decorate your home.
 The content is created by The Old House Journal Review Team.
 The Old House Journal editorial staff is not involved.
 Old House Journal is reader-supported: When you buy through links on our site, we may earn an affiliate commission.